kscalelabs/store/CONTRIBUTING.md

 ## Testing

-To run the tests, you can use the following commands:
+To run tests, use the following commands:

 ```bash
 make test
 make test-frontend  # Run only the frontend tests
 make test-backend  # Run only the backend tests
 ```

+---